A topic from the subject of Medicinal Chemistry in Chemistry.

 Background:

 Medicinal chemistry is the study of the chemical substances used to treat and prevent disease.
-This experiment will demonstrate the basic principles of medicinal chemistry, by synthesizing a simple aspirin tablet from salicylic acid.
+This experiment demonstrates the basic principles of medicinal chemistry by synthesizing aspirin from salicylic acid.
+Aspirin, or acetylsalicylic acid, is a widely used drug illustrating key concepts in drug design and synthesis.

 Materials: